We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Area Size

 It’s important to measure the size of the room before choosing a flea fogger.
 If the room is too big, even the best insect fogger may not reach every corner and crack.
-If the room is too small, the fogger may pump too much pesticide into the home, which could create a safety issue.
+If the room is too small, the fogger may pump too much pesticide into the home, creating a safety issue.
 Typical flea foggers are designed for the average-size home, with a coverage area of about 2,000 to 3,000 cubic feet.

-Some flea fogger coverage can exceed 5,000 cubic feet, ensuring that even the largest of rooms won’t need more than one fogger to treat the flea infestation properly.
+Some flea fogger coverage can exceed 5,000 cubic feet, ensuring that even the largest rooms won’t need more than one fogger to treat the flea infestation properly.
 Keep in mind that a room needs to be measured in length, width, and height to determine its volume.
 The length and width of a room will provide shoppers with the square footage, not the cubic footage.
 Oftentimes, foggers have warnings regarding use in small rooms.
 Because of the pressure from the pump, they can’t be safely used in confined spaces.

 Ingredients

-A primary factor to consider when looking for a flea fogger is the active ingredients that are used to kill or repel fleas and other insects.
+A primary factor to consider when looking for a flea fogger is the active ingredients used to kill or repel fleas and other insects.
 Many products contain hazardous chemical components such as permethrin, cypermethrin, tetramethrin, phenothrin, piperonyl butoxide, and (S)-methoprene, which can pose a risk to kids, pets, and the local biosystem.

 To help mitigate the risks, it’s important to follow the manufacturer’s directions carefully and ensure that all items are properly stored before setting off the flea bomb.
 Upon reentry, open windows and doors to increase the airflow through the home.